-Perhaps the most important product of the terrestrial landscape design is the terrestrial core-connector network (tCoreNet.shp).
-The core-connector network represents a synthesis of ecological information and is designed to provide strategic guidance for conserving natural areas, and the fish, wildlife, and other components of biodiversity that they support within the CTR watershed.
-All of the remaining data layers either: 1) provide additional detailed information on why particular areas were included as core areas, 2) provide useful overlays to enhance the interpretation of the core-connector network (e.g., to help prioritize areas within the network), or 3) complement the core-connector network by providing seamless and continuous ecological valuation of the landscape independent of the core-connector network (e.g., to identify places with ecological value outside of the designated network).
+core areas and the connectors between them.
+The tCoreTiers.shp layer provides a threetiered, spatially-nested hierarchy in which tier 1 cores (representing 25% of the landscape) are nested within tier 2 cores (representing 50% of the landscape), which are nested within tier 3 road-bounded blocks (representing 77% of the landscape).
+The eameCores.shp layer represents a set of separate cores developed for eastern meadowlarks as a representative of grasslands.
+All of the remaining data layers either: 1) provide additional detailed information on why particular areas were included as core areas, 2) provide useful overlays to enhance the interpretation of the core-connector network (e.g., to help prioritize areas within the network), or 3) complement the core-connector network and tiered cores by providing seamless and continuous ecological valuation of the landscape independent of the core area network (e.g., to identify places with ecological value outside of the designated network).

-The core areas are created from a combination of the 14 representative species landscape capability indices (speciesLc.tif) and the terrestrial ecosystem-based core area selection index (tSelectionIndex.tif). tSelectionIndex.tif is derived from a combination of: 1) USGS stream temperature tolerance (streamTolerance.tif), for headwater creeks only; 2) weighted index of ecological integrity (iei.tif); 3) TNC terrestrial resiliency (tResiliency.tif); 4) TNC tier 1 floodplains (no layer provided); and 5) state Heritage S1-S3 rare communities (no layer provided).
-Note, all of the layers contributing to tCoreNet.shp are stand-alone products that can be interpreted independently of the derived cores.
+The core areas are created from a combination of the 14 representative species landscape capability indices (speciesLC.tif), which is a measure of the relative habitat capability and climate suitability for the corresponding species, and the terrestrial ecosystem-based core area selection index (tSelectionIndex.tif). tSelectionIndex.tif is derived from a combination of: 1) USGS stream temperature tolerance (streamTolerance.tif), for headwater creeks only, which is a measure of the tolerance of stream temperature to future increases in air temperature; 2) weighted index of ecological integrity (iei.tif), which is a composite measure of local intactness and short-term resiliency based on ecological systems; 3) TNC terrestrial resiliency (tResiliency.tif), which is a measure of long-term resiliency based on geophysical settings; 4) TNC tier 1 floodplains (layer not provided), representing high priorities for floodplain forest restoration; and 5) state Heritage S1-S3 rare communities (layer not provided).
+Note, all of the layers contributing to tCoreNet.shp and tCoreTiers.shp are stand-alone products that can be interpreted independently of the derived cores.